 Toileting: Follow a class and observe their toilet visits.
 Children should be trained to wipe toilet seats after every use and wash hands after toileting.
 For children who are still on diapers (infants and toddlers), teachers should do visual checks at least every two hours instead of mass diaper change.

 Napping: Watch out for common hazards during the nap time.
-Young infants should not be put to sleep on stomach; it may affect the child’s breathing system and increase the infant’s risk of Sudden Infant Death Syndrome (SIDS).
+Young infants should not be put to sleep on the stomach; it may affect the child’s breathing system and increase the infant’s risk of Sudden Infant Death Syndrome (SIDS).

 Another hazard to look out for is covering a child’s head with their soft pillows or blankets.

 For older children, the distance between mattresses should be at least 18 inches apart for hygiene purposes.

 6. Safety: Make sure a first-aid-kit and phone is easily accessible in the center.

 It is ideal to have at least 1 hour outdoor daily in the schedule of an 8-hour program childcare.
 It can be a mixture of nature walks, playground experiences and usage of equipment to stimulate various large muscle skills.

 All children including infants deserve to be provided with daily outdoor experiences.

 Rainy days should not be a reason for not going outdoors.
 The center should always look for alternatives such as going to sheltered places and void decks or providing the children with ponchos.

 All checked?
 You should feel a great sense of satisfaction and confidence to finally find a center to entrust your precious child.
 Time to fill up the enrollment form!